ucam-smt/demo-files/Docs.dox/Tutorial.07.rulextract.md

 Rule retrieval, or rule filtering, consists in obtaining rules and scores that are only relevant to a given input test set or a given input sentence to be translated.
+Rule retrieval is decomposed into the following steps:
+ + launch lexical probability servers: lexical features are computed with a client/server architecture rather than with MapReduce because lexical models take a fair amount of memory.
+ + rule retrieval: rules relevant to a test set are looked up in the HFiles produced by the extraction phase.
+ + grammar formatting: a grammar with a format suitable for the HiFST decoder is produced.

 The next section details the various steps for grammar extraction.